saintmalik/blog.saintmalik.me/blog/2026-06-25-kubernetes-runtime-security.md

   tags: [runtime, shell, mitre_execution]
 ```

 `proc.tty != 0` is the difference between a human shell and a CI script.
-That one field cuts false positives significantly.
+That one field cuts false positives a lot.

 **ERROR: post-exploitation drift**: